So, let’s get to it and bake!

 For the Sweet Pasty

 1 medium Egg, lightly beaten

 120g Caster Sugar

 3 Lemons, Zest & Juice

-How to make it:1.
-Make the pastry.
-Have a look at my Guide to making pastry if you need a few further tips.
+1. Make the pastry.
 Place the flour, salt, icing sugar and cubed chilled butter into a good sized bowl.
 Rub the butter into the flour between your thumb and finger tips, until the mixture resembles breadcrumbs.
 Make a well in the centre of the breadcrumbs and add the beaten egg.
 Using a rounded pallet knife, or similar, cut through the mixture to make a dough.
 You may need to add a little cold water to fully bring the mixture together.
 Tip the dough onto a lightly floured work surface and lightly knead the dough for 10 seconds.
 Shape the pastry into a ball and flatten into a disc.
 Wrap in cling film and place into the fridge for 20 minutes to chill.